open-xml-templating/docxtemplater/docs/source/faq.rst

 It will allow you to add a page break at the end of each loop, except for the last item in the loop.

-The template will look like this :
+The template will look like this:

 .. code-block:: text